 Colonial styling is similar to that of the Victorian, although it is a little more relaxed with more of a country vibe.
 Basic Colonial Skirting board starts with what is known as ‘Lambs Tongue’ or ‘NSW Colonial’ and feature an ogee (S bend) curve from the top portion of the skirting, flowing into a V joint.

-As time time progressed Colonial style skirting boards became more decorative.
+As time progressed Colonial style skirting boards became more decorative.
 They also started to feature squared timber skirting blocks.
 The lambs tongue design became more ornate with more curves that flowed into a V joint.

 Edwardian ~ Simple with a touch of Curves